 Students follow the ‘Progression Pathway’ best suited to their needs.
 The curriculum supports their learning which enables them to gain skills to support their learning for identified post 19 placements

-Life skills Pathway: Emphasis on relevant work-related opportunities but the emphasis lies in developing personal care skills, making choices and learning to take responsibility for everyday tasks and routines.
-This pathway focuses on building functional life skills such as cooking, personal hygiene, communication, social skills and having access to relevant community leisure activities.
+Integrated Pathway: Emphasis on relevant work-related opportunities but the emphasis lies in developing personal care skills, making choices and learning to take responsibility for everyday tasks and routines.
+This pathway focuses on building functional life skills such as cooking, personal hygiene, communication, social skills and having access to relevant community activities.

-Students working within the Life skills and Work skills pathways study a predominantly Semi-formal curriculum structure, and those students, working within the Sensory pathway, study an Informal curriculum.
+Students working within the Life skills and Work skills pathways study a predominantly Semi-formal curriculum structure.

-All three pathways curriculum offer is differentiated for pupils of all abilities, focusing on Pre Entry (Personal Progress), up to Entry Level 1 and 2 ASDAN accreditations (Personal Social Development), and also ASDAN’s internally moderated Workright (Work Skills pathway) under the umbrella of ‘Preparing for Adulthood’
+All three pathways curriculum offer for accreditation is differentiated for pupils of all abilities, focusing on Pre Entry (Personal Progress), up to Entry Level 1 and 2 ASDAN accreditations (Personal Social Development), and also ASDAN’s moderated Workright Programme (Work Skills pathway) under the umbrella of ‘Preparing for Adulthood’

-From the teacher’s knowledge of each student, and where possible, conversations with the student and their parents/carers,the student pathway is identified i.e. where they’d like to be and what they’d like to do after they leave school.
+From the teacher’s knowledge of each student, conversations with parents and where possible, conversations with the student ,the student pathway is identified i.e. where they’d like to be and what they’d like to do after they leave school.

 We then look at the essential skills they have and what they are working towards to help identify the best pathway for each individual student, These ‘essential’ or ‘core skills’ will be at the heart of their learning programme.